 I read an article the other day about a young female student who had become a Chaplain for a local hospice in her first year of study in a theological seminary.
 Her professor asked the class how they were applying their biblical education to the people they had been helping.
 When it was her turn, the new chaplain reported, “I just sit with them, and listen to them share about their families.”

-The professor laughed condescendingly and retorted, “Do you really think that people on their deathbeds want to chit chat with a first year seminary student about their personal lives?”
-He went on to list to the rest of the class the spiritually significant elements of life and death that should be pondered and discussed when ministering to individuals facing the end of their lives.
+The professor laughed condescendingly and retorted, “Do you really think that people on their deathbeds want to chit chat with a first-year seminary student about their personal lives?”
+He went on to list to the rest of the class the spiritually significant elements of life and death that should we should ponder and discuss when ministering to individuals facing the end of their lives.

-This article should challenge us to consider—what will our last conversations on earth be like?
-What will be our main concerns?
-About whom will we think, and what stories will we tell?
+This article should challenge us to consider: how will our last conversations on Earth go?
+What will be our primary concerns?
+Who will we think about, and what stories will we tell?
 Will we have any regrets?
-What will we feel good about that we have done?
+What will we feel right about that we have done?
 Will anyone even be there when the time comes?

 If these are questions that pull on your heart-strings, chances are there are areas of your life that could use some restoration, revision, and re-direction.
 The Bible records Paul of Ephesus encouraging the Romans by his conviction that nothing can ever separate us from God’s love; neither death nor life, neither angels nor demons, neither our fears for today nor our worries about tomorrow-not even the powers of hell can separate us from God’s love (Romans 8:38 NLT).
 Who in your life is worth the effort it would take to show unconditional love with this kind of passion and zeal?
 In what ways do you wish you could feel this kind of love, and what will it take to become someone who can receive it?
 What can you do today that will bring you closer to answering those questions with the comfort of certainty and joy?